 - Start Building Your Data Retention Program

-Companies aiming to avoid violations and strengthen customer trust need to define, manage, and remediate data retention policies across the business.
+Companies can avoid violations and strengthen customer trust by defining, managing, and remediating data retention policies across the business.

-- define data according to how long an organization should hold onto it
+- define data according to how long they should hold onto it

 - distinguish critical information from redundant, obsolete, and trivial (ROT) data